nerdschoolbergen/javascript-best-practices/exercise-4/README.md

 :question: Is the IIFE really need now that we can scope variables to blocks instead?

-:pencil2: Try simplifying the code by removing the IIFE, and see if it still behaves in the same way (not pulluting the global scope).
+:pencil2: Try simplifying the code by removing the IIFE, and see if it still behaves in the same way (not modifying the global scope).